 The Board delegates management of the Group’s day-to-day activities but is accountable to shareholders for delivering financial performance and long-term shareholder value.
 To achieve this, the Board has put in place a framework of controls, including clear and robust procedures and delegated authorities, which enables the Group to appraise and manage risk effectively.

-In addition, the Board makes decisions about certain key activities, including:
+In addition, the Board has reserved decisions about certain key activities to itself, including:

 Strategy and management – approval and oversight of Experian’s long-term objectives and commercial strategy, approval of annual operating and capital expenditure budgets, and oversight and monitoring of operations.

 Structure and capital/Financial reporting and controls – changes in the Group capital or corporate structure.
 Approval of the Group’s results, dividends, dividend policy, significant changes in accounting policy, tax policy and treasury policy.

 Contracts – approval of major or strategic capital projects, and of major acquisitions and disposals.

 Communication – approval of key stakeholder documents, circulars, prospectuses, and reviewing investor sentiment.

 Board membership/Delegation of authority/ Corporate governance/Policies – approval of changes to Board composition, ensuring adequate succession planning, reviewing reports from Board committees, reviewing governance arrangements, and approval of various policies.